Football: Man Utd confirm Ferguson out of intensive care

 The esteem with which Ferguson is held around the world was reflected in an outpouring of well wishes, including from a number of United's rivals and figures the Scot challenged for trophies during a glorious career.

+City lifted the Premier League trophy for a third time in seven seasons on Sunday.

+But the respect held for Ferguson was even clear in City's celebrations as fans held up a banner reading: "Football aside get well Fergie."

-"All the Manchester City fans in the stadium, you cannot find one person who does not wish the best for an amazing person," said Pep Guardiola, manager of cross-city rivals Manchester City on the day City lifted the Premier League trophy.
+"All the Manchester City fans in the stadium, you cannot find one person who does not wish the best for an amazing person," City manager Pep Guardiola.

+Manchester United club captain Michael Carrick, who Ferguson brought to the club from Tottenham in 2006, thanked the well-wishers from across the globe.

 "That's the effect he had on people.
 It was the effect he had on everyone.
 He means a lot to me, as he does to this club."